 Art and literature history have shown effective modes of influencing the configuration of images, which impose the perception of their meanings and methods of structural or semiological analyses (Barthes 1970).
 Therefore, art as a symbolic commodity exists only for those who hold the means to decipher and appropriate it (Bourdieu 1991).
 An image remains subject to a variety of interpretations.
 We must realize it as an aesthetic experience before moving on to understand the full meaning of the image.
 Therefore, in these studies, we consider that definitions are restricted to a specific realm of cognition or common sense, because judgments based on subjective values are significant to the image’s polysemy, especially given the immense diversity of possible interpretations.
 As such, cultural, social, political, and economic histories have always been transferred to art.
 Thus, current artistic dynamics can be analyzed by contextualizing the image production process, techniques, and means prevailing to the historical moment, in the Hegelian sense.
 The production process is explained when the authenticity criterion of art transforms the artistic production.
 Such an approach is related to contemporary art regarding cultural value as political and social progress, seeking the “democratization of art” as an ideal.
 One of these visual studies aims to demonstrate the image’s aspects involving the dichotomies between illusion and reality, real news and fake news, and fact and opinion.
 Hence, this study of the symbolic elements of the image focuses on the following question: Can images prove facts by the media regarding the values of democracy?
 For this analysis to proceed, the essential values that underscore visual culture as facts must be considered concerning the reality of contemporary communication (Habermas, 2001).
 Ultimately, this research concentrates on the impact media currently exerts on culture and its mediated realities.

-In this research line on aesthetics and media, the following themes are in development:
+In this research line on aesthetics and politics, the following themes are in development: